gtxistxgao/SQLParser/README.md

 String inputPath = "input.txt";
 ```

-1. the AST.xml will generated automatically in the Java Project file folder.
-So if want the output in other folder.
-Change the outputPath in the Main.java
+1. the AST.xml will be generated automatically in the Java Project file folder.
+So if want the output in other folders, change the outputPath in the Main.java

 ```
 String outputPath = "AST.xml";
 ```

 1. The Main.java will not be generated automatically by javacc.
-So if you need to use the parser for other purpose, please read the Main.java File to modify the file as the way you need.
+So if you need to use the parser for aother purpose, please read the Main.java File to modify the file as the way you need.

-1. email g t x (at) i a s t a t e . e d u if have any other questions regard of this project.
+1. email g t x (at) i a s t a t e . e d u if have any other questions regarding this project.

 Thanks